đ Table of contents

 To have more control over the attributes in the JSON response, DTO classes can be used instead of returning the entity classes directly from the controller methods.

-Next, letâs consider what kind of REST API endpoints we need for the last four user stories.
+Next, letâs consider what kind of REST API endpoints we need for the remaining user stories.
 Implement the following endpoints by following the REST API naming conventions for the endpoint path names.

 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL.
 POST method endpoints can be tested with tools such as Postman.